j-2k/GraphicsProgrammingRoadmap/README.md

 - [Kishimisu Youtube Channel](https://www.youtube.com/@kishimisu) Mainly this is for people that are BRAND-NEW to shaders & want to learn in video rather than text, Kishi has great quality videos.

 #### Dive Deep into Computer Graphics (Advanced)
-- [Infamouse PBR Book](https://pbr-book.org/) Physically Based Rendering Book
+- [Infamous PBR Book](https://pbr-book.org/) Physically Based Rendering Book
 - [Real Time Rendering](https://realtimerendering.com/) Core book for Real-Time Graphics

 #### Extras